manavspg2/Commercial-Website/README.md

 # FlipMozart

-E-Commerce website built with Django, along with E-commerce API for interaction and information retrieval.
+E-commerce website built with Django, along with E-commerce API for interaction and information retrieval.
+It has caching tool for the data.

 ## Project Summary